LiberTEM/LiberTEM/docs/source/reference/internals.rst

 vector calculations.

 .. versionchanged:: 0.4.0.dev0
-    Moved from :mod:`libertem.job.masks` to :mod:`libertem.common.container` to use it in UDFs and prepare depreciation of the Job interface.
+    Moved from :mod:`libertem.job.masks` to :mod:`libertem.common.container` to
+    use it in UDFs and prepare deprecation of the Job interface.

 .. automodule:: libertem.common.container
    :members: MaskContainer